-The young people supported at Foxgloves may harm each other due to high anxiety levels, symptoms of their condition, disability or learned behaviour and tends to be spontaneous and reactionary.
+The young people supported at Foxgloves may harm each other due to high anxiety levels, symptoms of their condition, disability or learned behaviour and tends to be spontaneous and or reactionary.
 If young people are at risk of harm from another young person, then we will assess the situation and seek alternative options for the young person causing the risk.
-In addition we complete compatibility assessments to support y/p's positive experiences when having their short break with us.
+In addition, we complete compatibility assessments to support y/p's positive experiences when having their short break with us, this action supports our approach to behaviour management ensuring where possible compatibility being key.